 It is even possible for characters who do not know any spells to be able to inscribe crystal runes.
-Characters who are not spell users will learn the proper rune for inscribing a single spell for every 5 ranks that the character has in the skill.
-Unlike the crystal runes of a spell user, these runes are not scalable in any manner.
+Characters will learn the proper rune for inscribing a single spell for every 5 ranks that the character has in the skill.
+Spell forms gained in this manner may not be scaled.